NumberHound/web/DataSolutions.md

 ## General Thoughts

 * Google Drive -- Best for free storage and simplicity.
 * R or Python?
-Comes down to personal taste, sometimes depends on if you are doing something high specialized.
+Comes down to personal taste, sometimes depends on if you are doing something highly specialized.
 * Best for Visualization?
 Tableau.
 * Best for Cleaning Data and Data Integration?
 Excel and Excel Power Query.
 * Best for Econometrics?
 STATA.